Us3r369/Us3r369/README.md

   - #### Tools/ Techniques  :wrench:
     - SQL (in pgAdmin)
     - Python (in PyCharm)
-    - New libraries: psycopg2, plotly, dash
+    - "New" libraries: psycopg2, plotly, dash
   - #### Insights/ Learnings :eyes:
     - The earlier you plan your architecture the better
     - Scope creep is real :ghost: